Contempt of court: United States

 Contempt of court in a civil suit is generally not considered to be a criminal offense, with the party benefiting from the order also holding responsibility for the enforcement of the order.
 However, some cases of civil contempt have been perceived as intending to harm the reputation of the plaintiff, or to a lesser degree, the judge or the court.

 Sanctions for contempt may be criminal or civil.
 If a person is to be punished criminally, then the contempt must be proven beyond a reasonable doubt, but once the charge is proven, then punishment (such as a fine or, in more serious cases, imprisonment) is imposed unconditionally.
 The civil sanction for contempt (which is typically incarceration in the custody of the sheriff or similar court officer) is limited in its imposition for so long as the disobedience to the court's order continues: once the party complies with the court's order, the sanction is lifted.
-The imposed party is said to "hold the keys" to his or her own cell, thus conventional due process is not required.
+The imposed party is said to "hold the keys" to their own cell, thus conventional due process is not required.
 In federal and most state courts, the burden of proof for civil contempt is clear and convincing evidence, a lower standard than in criminal cases.

 In civil contempt cases there is no principle of proportionality.
 In Chadwick v.
 Janecka (3d Cir.
-2002), a U.S. court of appeals held that H. Beatty Chadwick could be held indefinitely under federal law, for his failure to produce US$2.5 million as state court ordered in a civil trial.
+2002), a U.S. court of appeals held that H. Beatty Chadwick could be held indefinitely for his failure to produce $2.5 million as a state court ordered in a civil trial.
 Chadwick had been imprisoned for nine years at that time and continued to be held in prison until 2009, when a state court set him free after 14 years, making his imprisonment the longest on a contempt charge to date.

 Civil contempt is only appropriate when the imposed party has the power to comply with the underlying order.
 Controversial contempt rulings have periodically arisen from cases involving asset protection trusts, where the court has ordered a settlor of an asset protection trust to repatriate assets so that the assets may be made available to a creditor.
 A court cannot maintain an order of contempt where the imposed party does not have the ability to comply with the underlying order.
 This claim when made by the imposed party is known as the "impossibility defense".